 7.3 Applicant issuers must implement the following specific corporate governance practices and must disclose compliance therewith in their annual financial statements, which must be available on the website of the applicant issuer.
 (The effect of incorporating certain practices from the King Code into the Debt Listings Requirements is to make their implementation mandatory, this is notwithstanding the fact that application of the corporate governance practices in the King Code is generally voluntary):

-(a) there must be a policy evidencing a clear balance of power and authority at board of directors’ level, to ensure that no one director has unfettered powers of decision-making;
+(a) [repealed];

-(b) the applicant issuer must have an appointed chief executive officer and a chairman and these positions must not be held by the same person.
-The chairman must either be an independent non-executive director, or the issuer must appoint a lead independent director, in accordance with the King Code;
+(b) [repealed]

 (c) all applicant issuers must, in accordance with the King Code appoint an audit committee.
-The composition of the audit committee must comply with the Companies Act and should be considered in accordance with the recommended practices in the King Code on an apply and explain basis, provided that each committee must comprise of at least three members.
+The composition of the audit committee must comply with the Companies Act or other enabling legislation, and should be considered in accordance with the recommended practices in the King Code on an apply and explain basis, provided that each committee must comprise of at least three members.
 A brief description of the audit committee mandate, the number of meetings held and other relevant information must be disclosed in the annual financial statements;

 (d) a brief CV of each director must be included in the annual financial statements, including a list of all other companies of which he/she is a director (which may be incorporated by reference).
 It should further be noted that a brief CV for each director standing for election or re-election at a general meeting or the annual general meeting must accompany the notice of the general meeting or annual general meeting;